luisarizmendi/edge-demos/demos/microshift/README.md

 ---
 **Summary**

-Show how you can use directly connected Hardware from applications deployed on top of Microshift.
+Show how you can use directly connected Hardware (webcam) from applications deployed on top of Microshift.

 ---

 Sometimes you will need to use localy connected hardware to your edge device.
-In the following example we will connect a webcame to our device running microshift and deploy an application that makes use of it.
+In the following example we will connect a webcam to our device running microshift and deploy an application that makes use of it.

 **_NOTE:_** *If you are using a VM you could redirect the webcam port to the VM*

-We wll be using the APP [Motioneye](https://github.com/motioneye-project/motioneye) to manage and view the webcamera stream.
+We wll be using the APP [Motioneye](https://github.com/motioneye-project/motioneye) to manage and view the video stream.

-One important point is that we will need to run the application using a privileged POD in order to access the the locally attached hardware.
-This is configured in this case in three steps
+One important point is that we will need to run the application using a **privileged POD** in order to access the the locally attached hardware.

+Let's deploy the application following these steps:

-1. Create the namespace [enforcing the namespace pod security](https://kubernetes.io/docs/tasks/configure-pod-container/enforce-standards-namespace-labels/) to privileged using the `pod-security.kubernetes.io/enforce: privileged` label as you can see in the [namespace manifest](../../APPs/motioneye/k8s/namespace.yaml)
+1. Create the namespace [enforcing the namespace pod security](https://kubernetes.io/docs/tasks/configure-pod-container/enforce-standards-namespace-labels/) to `privileged` using the `pod-security.kubernetes.io/enforce: privileged` label as you can see in the [namespace manifest](../../APPs/motioneye/k8s/namespace.yaml)

 ```
 oc create -f ../../APPs/motioneye/k8s/namespace.yaml
 ```

-2. Create an specific serviceAccount for running privileged PODs in that namespace using the [SCC manifest](../../APPs/motioneye/k8s/scc.yaml)
+2. Create an specific `serviceAccount` for running privileged PODs in that namespace using the [SCC manifest](../../APPs/motioneye/k8s/scc.yaml)

 ```
 oc create -f ../../APPs/motioneye/k8s/scc.yaml